 Interest rates are tricky.
 And they’re what costs us so much more in the long-run.

-So because I couldn’t pay off the entire balance completely, I didn’t just want to settle for a high-interest rate.
+But even though I couldn’t pay off the entire balance right away, I didn’t want to settle for a high-interest rate.

 After feeling so down in the dumps about all the debt I had racked up – I’m happy I did this first.